Line’s holographic Gatebox robot hints at the virtual assistants of the future

 An AI-powered voice embedded inside a smart speaker such as Amazon’s Echo is arguably an easy technological advance to embrace.
 But as virtual assistants proliferate, it’s clear that companies will begin to experiment more with various forms for their AI.

 Freaky humanoid robots — that not only behave like humans, but look like them — may be a step too far for many.
-Somewhere in the middle are companies such as Intuition Robotics, which is developing social companion technology for older adults.
+Somewhere in the middle are companies like Intuition Robotics, which is developing social companion technology for older adults.
 Its main product is ElliQ, an AI-driven contraption that looks roughly like a lamp.

 Then there’s Japanese tech titan SoftBank, which makes the “emotionally intelligent” Pepper robot that is designed to look like a robot rather than a human.

 The Gatebox, on the other hand, features a cartoon person encased in a glass tube.
-It’s pretty non-threatening and doesn’t pretend to be a physical person, which could make it the perfect solution for many.
+It’s pretty nonthreatening and doesn’t pretend to be a physical person, which could make it the perfect solution for many.
+Earlier this year, a developer hacked his own Cortana hologram based on the AI sidekick in the Halo game franchise, further evidence that this is something developers are actively thinking about.

 The promotional video surrounding the new Gatebox launch offers a glimpse into a grim world in which individuals come home from work early to their darling Hikari.
 But this is a world many men in Japan could face — roughly a third of Japanese males are destined to be single for their entire lives within two decades, according to the National Institute of Population and Social Security Research.

-In an aging population where the birthrate is at an all-time low and is outstripped by deaths, virtual friends such as Hikari could be the very thing young people in Japan will come to rely on for companionship
+In an aging population where the birth rate is at an all-time low and is outstripped by deaths, virtual friends such as Hikari could be the very thing young people in Japan will come to rely on for companionship.

 The Gatebox GTBX-100 model can be ordered in Japan now for JPY150,000 ($1,330), but it won’t ship until October.
 Additionally, there will be a monthly fee of JPY1,500 ($13), though this will be waived until March, 2019.